wiicode/cybersecurity-framework/bronze-controls.md

 # Device Management

 ## Mobile Device Guidance
 > Securing mobile devices is an essential part of guarding your organisation against a variety of threats, many of which herald from the internet.
+You can also begin with our forward for [Mobile Device Guidance](/bronze-training/mobile-device-guidance).
 {.is-success}

 ### Getting Ready